 Here are some options to ease the installation process.

-Use Linuxbrew to install all deps into your home dir.
+Use Linuxbrew to install all dependencies into your home dir.

 Linuxbrew is a fork of Homebrew, the macOS package manager, for Linux.